thekushalpokhrel/scholar-RL-Earth-Lander/README.md

 # Earth Lander Simulation

-A custom OpenAI Gym environment simulating a drone landing on Earth with dynamic wind conditions and randomized landing targets.
+A custom-built OpenAI Gym environment simulating a drone landing on Earth with dynamic wind conditions and randomized landing targets.
 Built with reinforcement learning experimentation in mind.
+This project was inspired by the Lunar Lander project from OpenAI GYM [https://www.gymlibrary.dev/environments/box2d/lunar_lander/].

 ---

+## ✍️ Project Authors

+---

-## ✍️ Project Author 1
+## ✍️ Author 1:

 **Kushal Pokhrel**
 *Australian Institute of Higher Education*